CrazyTim/fm-odbc-debugger/README.md

 # FileMaker ODBC Debugger

 FileMaker's ODBC driver has its own flavour of SQL syntax, and there are limitations and gotchas.
-This lightweight utility hides some of these limitations and allows you to use syntax more like T-SQL.
+This lightweight utility hides some of these limitations and allows you to use syntax more like T-SQL (see feature list below).
 Performance can also be an issue, and so the query execution time is split into three different metrics.
-All this and more hopefully makes your life easier when working with FileMaker over ODBC.
+Hopefully this makes your life easier when writing and testing queries.

 ## Disclosure